-If you’re writing cover letters or putting together portfolios for positions like “Audience Engagement Coordinator,” “Social Media Manager,” or “Community Growth Specialist,” you’ll also be very familiar with a specific phrase from job qualifications lists: “Basic video editing skills.”
+If you’re writing cover letters or putting together portfolios for positions like “Audience Engagement Coordinator,” “Social Media Manager,” or “Community Growth Specialist,” you’ll also be very familiar with a specific phrase from job postings: “Basic video editing skills.”
 Do you have them?
-Those clips you put together for your Instagram Stories – do they count?
-What about the karaoke videos you made for happy hour at work?
-The Mother’s Day message you sent back in May?
 If you’re a bit fuzzy on the details, here’s what you should expect “Basic video editing skills” to mean in 2020.

 - Video accessibility